These five steps will assure the trouble-free processing of your projects:

 Data Storage and Distribution

-The Core uses SLIMS (“Solexa LIMS”) for sequence data delivery.
+The Core uses SLIMS (“Solexa LIMS”) for Illumina sequence data delivery.
 Data on this web server is stored for one month free of charge.
-Following that, no charges are applied but the data may be deleted at any time.
-You will not necessarily have any warning when this is about to occur.
-It is recommended you immediately download all your data and verify its integrity in case the files get corrupted in compression or during transfer.
+Thereafter no charges are applied, but the data may be deleted at any time, and you will not have any warning when this is about to occur.
+It is recommended you immediately download all your data and verify its integrity, in case the files get corrupted in compression or during transfer.

-Instrument use in the Core ebbs and flows.
+Sample submission to the Core ebbs and flows.
 It is difficult to predict more than a couple of weeks in advance what the turnaround time on a given project will be.
-In contrast, once samples are dropped off we can typically give a pretty good estimate of when the first data will be available.
-Please the HiSeq Calendar & Queue page for currently scheduled HiSeq projects.
-We do recommend having early discussions on scheduling, because we don’t maintain a stock of some of the materials we use and may need to place orders for your project.
+In contrast, once samples are in the sequencing queue we can typically give a pretty good estimate of when the first data will be available.
+Please consult the HiSeq Calendar & Queue page for HiSeq and NovaSeq projects.
+We do recommend having early discussions on scheduling because we don’t maintain a stock of some of the materials we use, and may need to place a special order for your project.

 Equipment & Training

 An important part of the Core’s mission is to provide access to equipment and techniques that will advance your research.
 Equipment available through the Core is listed in the services menu, and its use is detailed on the Training & Use of Equipment page.
 For information about workshops and other technical training opportunities, subscribe to our bulletin by emailing email@example.com.
 Workshop dates are always posted on the Core home page as well.

 The DNA Technologies Core maintains email lists to notify our clients of facility updates, technical updates, seminars, and workshops.
 Please see this link to subscribe or unsubscribe from the email lists.